Accidents in the workplace are actually fairly common.

 Under The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 businesses have a legal requirement to record and store details in regard to any accidents that occur in their place of work.

-It applies equally to employers, the self-employed and those in charge of a premises that the accident happened in.
+It applies equally to employers, the self-employed and those in charge of the premises that the accident happened in.

 Not only does this information allow local authorities to offer advice on how to reduce the chances of injuries in the workplace but it also helps to shape important health and safety legislation.